Danilla Riyadi: 2010–2016: Career beginnings and Telisik

 While studying in Universitas Persada Indonesia YAI Danilla was involved in a band called "Orca", an alternative band mostly covering British artists such as Keane and Radiohead.
 Now more open to the prospects of a career in music, she again met with Richard Buntario who took her to meet future collaborator Lafa Pratomo.
 At the time Lafa was looking to find the right voice for a song he had composed, "Terpaut Oleh Waktu", and Danilla was looking for someone to collaborate with.
 Both agreed to team up, and Lafa gave the singer some of his unused materials to use—later also produced her debut album.
 After one and a half years of recording, Telisik was released in March 2014 by Orion Records, with demajors—one of Indonesia's most recognizable independent labels—distributing it.
 The album did not chart but was met with critical acclaim, placing at number No. 18 on Rolling Stone Indonesia's Albums of the Year.
 Danilla released four singles from the album: "Buaian", "Ada di Sana", "Berdistraksi", and "Terpaut Oleh Waktu".

-2016–present: Lintasan Waktu and film career
+2016–2025: Lintasan Waktu and POP SEBLAY

 Her second album, Lintasan Waktu, was released in 2017 with two singles accompanying it: "Kalapuna" and "Aaa".
 The album was nominated for Indonesian Choice Awards 2018's Album of the Year.

+2026–present: Candramawa

+On 5 June 2026, Riyadi's fourth album, Candramawa, was released.
+The album's name comes from a rare black and white cat in Javanese tradition that symbolises duality and balance.
+Riyadi recorded the album in Bantul, Yogyakarta, and was co-produced by Lafa Pratomo and Otta Tarega.